Killing of JonBenét Ramsey: Intruder theory

 Author Stephen Singular in his book Presumed Guilty (1999, revised 2016) refers to consultations with cyber-crime specialists to argue JonBenét attracted the attention of child pornographers and pedophiles affiliated with the child pageant scene.
 Singular further believes the investigation was overly focused on the Ramsey parents, hampering investigation into alternate scenarios, and the Ramseys were not responsible for the murder other than perhaps unwittingly exposing their daughter to sexual predators.
 Singular speculates this scenario explains why the grand jury did not recommend indicting the Ramsey parents for murder, but for child abuse or endangerment for placing their daughter in a risky situation.

 It was determined that there had been more than 100 burglaries in the Ramseys' neighborhood in the months before JonBenét's murder.
 There were 38 registered sex offenders living within a 2 mi radius of the Ramseys' home.
 In 2001, former Boulder County prosecutor Trip DeMuth and Boulder County Sheriff's Detective Steve Ainsworth stated that there should be a more aggressive investigation of the intruder theory.

-One of the individuals whom Smit identified as a suspect was Gary Howard Oliva, who was arrested for "two counts of attempted sexual exploitation of a child and one count of sexual exploitation of a child" charges in June 2016, according to Boulder's Daily Camera.
+One of the individuals whom Smit identified as a suspect was Gary Howard Oliva, who was arrested for "two counts of attempted sexual exploitation of a child and one count of sexual exploitation of a child" charges in June 2016.
 Oliva, a registered sex offender, was publicly identified as a suspect in an October 2002 episode of 48 Hours Investigates.

 In The Killing of JonBenét: The Truth Uncovered, broadcast by A&E on September 5, 2016, DNA and forensic scientist expert Lawrence Kobilinsky stated that, based on forensic DNA analysis of evidence, "an unidentified male committed this crime".

 The District Attorney's office investigating pedophiles indicated to former Denver prosecutor Craig Silverman that the District Attorney's office followed the intruder theory.
 The Ramseys developed a relationship with District Attorney Mary Lacy and her office, which was criticized by authorities such as the city's mayor, Leslie L. Durgin.
 (Note: The city's mayor Leslie L. Durgin said, "I'm extremely concerned about the relationship between the district attorney's office and the Ramsey attorneys.
 The perception is that they are closer than we thought."
 Ann Louise Bardach, Vanity Fair journalist, wrote that there were weekly breakfast meetings between a Ramsey defense lawyer and Peter Hofstrom, the prosecutor's liaison to the Ramsey family.)
 Silverman said, "Once you have conceded the possibility of an intruder, I don't see how any Ramsey could ever be successfully prosecuted."

 Gordon Coombes joined the office as an investigator under Lacy when they were testing JonBenét's clothing for touch DNA.
 He also said that Lacy strongly supported the intruder theory and talked about it with the staff.
 Although he was not directly involved with the case, he said he was told not to voice opposition to the theory because he might lose his job.
 "It just seemed weird the whole premise of ... this attempt to influence the entire agency," he stated.